eoscostarica/guide.eoscostarica.io/docs/tools/readme-file-template.md

 **Table of Contents**
 1. Gif or Image Introduction
-2. About The Project
+1. About The Project
-3. Content Table
+1. Content Table
-4. Project Purpose
+1. Project Purpose
-5. Version
-6. Tech Stack
+1. Tech Stack
-7. Development Environment
+1. Development Environment
-8. File Structure
+1. File Structure
-9. License
-10. Contributing
+1. Contributing
-11. Contributors
-12. About Company
+1. About Company

 ## Project Purpose